-The seasons for picking rhubarb are spring and summer, this is generally when the stems are at thier best and have not become to old.
+The seasons for picking rhubarb in Australia are spring and summer, this is generally when the stems are at their best and have not become to old.
 You can pick stems at other times depending a little on the climate.

-Rhubarb is a hunrgy and thirsty plant, so follow this basic care regime for established clumps
+Rhubarb is a hungry and thirsty plant, so follow this basic care regime for established clumps

 - Mulch well in late spring, use pea straw and aged cow or sheep manure

 - Water well in summer, a good deep soaking once a week